adrobinoga/ros_seek_cam/README.md

 The node publishes png images in /thermalview/compressed topic.

-## Examples
+## FAQs

+1. Why a separate repo for pyseek?
+The the tridge fork for pyseek just works for PILLOW versions older than 2.9.0 , the current fork, used for this project supports newer versions.

 ## Todo

-- dead pixels
+- fix dead pixels
-- define temperature scale
+- get absolute temperature
+- consider using zougloub/libseek instead of pyseek
 ## Author
 Alexander Marin Drobinoga alexanderm2230@gmail.com